lbenedetto/voiden/README.md

 - Supports REST, GraphQL, Grpc, Web-Sockets.
 All these are plugins that you can install or uninstall according to your needs.
 Community plugins available: https://voiden.md/plugins
 - Import collections from Postman and OpenAPI.

-Single Source of truth for all API work in the same file
+Single Source of truth for all API work in the same file:

 - Keep API requests, tests, notes and docs together in the same executable`.void` files.
 Keep everything in one format and one workflow
 - Requests can be composed by API building blocks (endpoint, auth, params, body).
 Decompose requests into blocks.
 Reuse the same blocks across files, like functions.